1. Home

 • Users with max hours set to 0 are not impacted by Max Hours Enforcement.

-• Users that might exceed their max hours do not see OpenShifts are not included on shift requests.
+• Users that might exceed their max hours do not see OpenShifts and are not included on shift swap/drop requests.

 Configure Max Hours/Week